Spacecraft: Mercury Planetary Orbiter (MPO), Mercury Magnetospheric Orbiter (MMO), and the Mercury Transport Module (MTM)

 JAXA provides the Mercury Magnetospheric Orbiter and ESA provides the Mercury Planetary Orbiter, the Mercury Transfer Module, and the Mercury Magnetospheric Orbiter’s Sunshield and Interface Structure (MOSIF).

 - The mission is named in honour of the Italian mathematician and engineer Giuseppe (Bepi) Colombo (1920–84).

 - Over 35 companies in Europe, along with teams in the US and Japan, have contributed to the construction of the mission.

 - BepiColombo will be only the third mission to visit Mercury, and the second to enter orbit.
-The first was NASA’s Mariner 10, which flew three times between 1974 and 1975; the second was NASA’s Messenger, which orbited the planet from 2011–2015.
+The first was NASA’s Mariner 10, which flew past three times between 1974 and 1975; the second was NASA’s Messenger, which orbited the planet from 2011–2015.